Flameingmoy/Atlas.AI/README.md

 ## 📄 License

 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

----

-Built with ❤️ for entrepreneurs looking to make data-driven location decisions.